 Also Read, NCERT Books and Syllabus

-Previous years’ questions given below help students understand what kind of questions are asked in the exam.
+The previous years’ questions given below help students understand what kind of questions are asked in the exam.
 They can also check how much they have studied and where they need to improve.
+For quick and effective revision, students can refer to the NCERT Class 10 Science Chapter 13 Notes Our Environment.

 Question 1: _________ is a non-biodegradable substance.